NateEag/how-i-code/content/dates-and-times.rst

 Since a time without a timezone is ambiguous, always store times with a timezone and show the timezone in the interface.
 It may be hidden by default, but if it is make it easy to discover.

+"Current local timezone" is an acceptable timezone setting for reminders and events visible only to one user.
+It is useful for users who travel frequently and want to trigger an event at a consistent local time no matter where they are.
+If the event is visible to multiple users then communication about timezones matters so that value is not acceptable, but for a single user no meaningful inconsistency can occur.
+Any computer the user accesses will be set to a specific timezone, and if the user is using multiple computers with different timezone settings simultaneously (such as a laptop and a phone), they can decide which one to trust (though it might be wise to detect the inconsistent local times and warn the user about the inconsistency).

 When a user enters a datetime, do not guess its timezone.
 Make them specify it, because guesses are wrong sometimes, and that wrongness will eventually cause